arnaudlayec/odoo-community-alayec/project_favorite_switch/readme/USAGE.rst

 #.
 On any screen, click on *"Projects"* on right-top corner
 #.
 Select / un-select projects to promote or remove them from its favorites

-Note: project's favorite icon (yellow stars) is hidden from standard project's views (Form, List, ...) to avoid discrepencies between those and the new top-right corner menu.
+Note 1: project's favorite icon (yellow stars) is hidden from standard project's views (Form, List, ...) to avoid discrepencies between those and the new top-right corner menu.

+Note 2: only projects on non-folded stages are shown in the top-right dropdown menu.

 **Automatic addition of projects in users' favorites**